-In 2016, the secondary wood and paper product industries in Canada generated over $6.3 billion in real gross domestic product (GDP).
-This was a 2% increase from 2015 but still 11% less than 2006.
+In 2017, the secondary wood and paper product industries in Canada generated over $5.9 billion in real gross domestic product (GDP).
+This represents a 3.6% increase from 2016 but is still 14% less than 2007.

-- Secondary manufacturing accounted for 36% of the total contribution of forest product manufacturing to GDP in 2016, the same as in 2015.
+- Secondary manufacturing accounted for 34% of the total contribution of forest product manufacturing to GDP in 2017, down slightly from 2016.

-Secondary wood and paper product manufacturing uses lumber and paper to make intermediate and final products such as doors and envelopes.
+Lumber and paper are used in secondary wood and paper product manufacturing to make intermediate and final products, such as doors and envelopes.

 Why is this indicator important?

-- Secondary manufacturing of forest products generates additional employment and revenue, which in turn increases the overall contribution that the forest industry makes to the Canadian economy.
+- Secondary manufacturing of forest products generates additional employment and revenue, which in turn increase the forest industry’s overall contribution to the Canadian economy.

-- Secondary manufacturing, being geared mainly to domestic markets that tend to be more stable than the primary products geared to international demand, helps balance out changes in world markets.
+- Largely focused on domestic markets that tend to be more stable than the primary products geared to international demand, secondary manufacturing helps balance changes in world markets.

 What is the outlook?